Future of Office Space Summit: 22 March 2023

 The Future of Office Space Summit is a Hybrid event.
 This format combines the traditional face-to-face conference with virtual elements, allowing both in-person and virtual attendees to access the same content and networking opportunities simultaneously.

 High quality curated content

-With four days of expert sessions and industry leading speakers, delve into expertly curated content that you won’t find anywhere else.
+With one day of expert sessions and industry leading speakers, delve into expertly curated content that you won’t find anywhere else.

 Live and on-demand